ajayspatil7/UndergradResearch/README.md

 ## Algorithms

-The repository covers a wide range of machine learning algorithms, including but not limited to:
+The repository is amied to cover all the basic machine learning algorithms, including but not limited to:

 - Linear Regression
 - Logistic Regression